HarrisonWismer/RadialProfile/README.md

 4. Use the mouse to select which channel intenstity values will be taken from in the analysis.
 5. Verify Pixel Scales & Units and set values manually if needed.
 6. If using the same output directory used in a previous run, decide if ROIs should be reloaded for scenes already run.
+7. Select Background Subtraction option if desired.
+This will fit a Gaussian Distribution to the pixel intensities individually for each channel.
+The intensity value 3 Standard Deviations above the mean will be subtracted from the image.
 7. Click Run

 ## Interaction: